syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 # Getting Started with .NET MAUI Chart

-This section explains how to populate the Polar chart with data, a title, data labels, a legend, and tooltips.
+This section explains how to populate the Polar chart with data, a title, data labels, a legend, tooltips and markers.
 It also covers the essential aspects of getting started with the chart.

 ## Creating an application with .NET MAUI chart